qpit/QPSK_discrimination/README.md

 # QPSK_discrimination
-Source code for the theoretical simulation of Dolinar receiver
+Source code for the theoretical simulation of the feedback measurement with photon detection for QPSK discrimination.